apache/incubator-graphar/README.rst

 Libraries
 ----------

-Libraries are available for C++ and Spark.
+Libraries are provided for reading, writing and transforming files in GraphAr, now the C++ library and the Spark library are available.
+And we are going to provide libraries for more programming languages.

 The C++ Library
 ^^^^^^^^^^^^^^^